MicrosoftDocs/architecture-center/docs/solution-ideas/articles/partitioning-strategies-in-event-hubs-and-kafka.md

 The process of deciding how many partitions to use is complex.
 Many factors influence that decision:

 - A solution's degree of parallelism depends on the number of partitions that are available.
 Each consumer reads from its assigned partition.
-As a result, with more partitions, more consumers can receive events from a topic at the same time.
-More partitions therefore achieve more throughput.
+So with more partitions, more consumers can receive events from a topic at the same time.
+As a result, more partitions achieve more throughput.
 - Ideally, the number of partitions should equal or exceed the target throughput in megabytes.
 - The number of partitions should usually equal or exceed the number of consumers.
 Otherwise, starving of consumers results.
 For instance, suppose eight partitions are assigned to eight consumers.
 Any additional consumers that start subscribing will have to wait.
 However, a different strategy keeps one or two consumers ready to receive events when an existing consumer fails.
-In this case, the consumers need to ensure that they pick up events from the right offset.
+In this case, the consumers need to ensure that they start listening to events from the right offset.

 A rough formula exists for determining the number of partitions.
 It uses the following throughput values: